MontFerret/ferret/README.md

 ### Browser mode

 By default, ``ferret`` loads HTML pages directly via HTTP protocol, because it's faster.
-But nowadays, more and more websites are rendered with JavaScript, and this 'old school' approach does not really work.
+But, nowadays, more and more websites are rendered with JavaScript, and this 'old school' approach does not really work.
 For these dynamic websites, you may fetch documents using Chrome or Chromium via Chrome DevTools protocol (aka CDP).
 First, you need to make sure that you launched Chrome with ```remote-debugging-port=9222``` flag (see "Environment" in this README for instructions on setting this up).
 Second, you need to pass the address to ```ferret``` CLI.